ryanyinlee/city-explorer/README.md

 ## Time Estimates

+Name of feature: Location and Longitude/Latitude.

+As a user of City Explorer, I want to enter the name of a location so that I can see the exact latitude and longitude of that location.

+Estimate of time needed to complete: 3hrs

+Actual time needed to complete: 6hrs

-Name of feature:
+Name of feature: Map

+Map: As a user, I want to see a map of the city so that I can see the layout of the area I want to explore.

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1hr

-Start time:

-Finish time:

-Actual time needed to complete:
+Actual time needed to complete: 45min

 ## Data Cycle/Stream